A robust optimization approach to flow decomposition: Robust minimum flow decomposition

 \subsection{Adjustable robust flow decomposition}

-As we have seen in the previous sections, even if we know that the uncertainty set is restricted and only a few edges in each scenario have a positive flow, we still need to set weights that cover all edges that have a positive flow in any scenario.
+As we have seen in the previous section, even if we know that the uncertainty set is restricted and only a few edges in each scenario have a positive flow, we still need to set weights that cover all edges that have a positive flow in any scenario.
 As a result, the number of paths (and the sum of weights) in the solution is much larger than what is actually required for any realized scenario.
 Moreover, the uncertainty set must allow for a solution that is feasible for all scenarios.
-To overcome the rigidity of the solutions obtained by the strictly robust model, we make use of adjustable robustness, introduced in Section \ref{subsec:robustness} to allow part of the decisions to be made after the uncertainty has been observed.
+To overcome the rigidity of the solutions obtained by the strictly robust model, we make use of adjustable robustness, introduced in Section \ref{subsec:robustness}, to allow part of the decisions to be made after the uncertainty has been observed.

 Depending on the application at hand, it may be essential to know the number of paths a priori or to specify a superset of paths from which to choose.
+In the context of transcript assembly, detaching the number of paths $y$ and each path($x$) from the weights ($w$) allows for accommodating errors in the measurement of the abundances, which in turn allows for more robust characterization of sequences despite the uncertainty on the actual splice graph.

-Considering the field of transportation, we can have a situation where we need to know beforehand how many vehicles (corresponding to the number of paths $y$) will be required but can decide on capacities ($w$) and routes ($x$) later, as well as a situation where both the routes ($x$) and the number of drivers ($y$) must be known in advance, but the vehicles with suitable capacities ($w$) can be selected depending on the final realization.
+Similarly, considering the field of transportation, we can have a situation where we need to know beforehand how many vehicles (corresponding to the number of paths $y$) will be required but can decide on capacities ($w$) and routes ($x$) later, as well as a situation where both the routes ($x$) and the number of drivers ($y$) must be known in advance, but the vehicles with suitable capacities ($w$) can be selected depending on the final realization.